Eviction Defense in California

 3-Day Notice of Termination of Tenancy for Cause

-A landlord can terminate a tenancy for cause with only a limited 3-day notice of the tenant’s behavior is completely out of line.
+A property owner can terminate a tenancy for cause with only a limited 3-day notice of the tenant’s behavior is completely out of line.
 Examples would be if the tenant is intentionally damaging the property, committing domestic violence or assault against other tenants, or is using the residence for an unlawful purpose (e.g., to sell drugs or illegal firearms).

 30-Day Notice of Termination of Tenancy

-A landlord does not always have a reason to terminate the tenancy.
-If the tenancy is a month-to-month, the landlord can generally terminate the tenancy within 30 days’ written notice.
+A property owner does not always have a reason to terminate the tenancy.
+If the tenancy is a month-to-month, the landlord can generally terminate the tenancy within 30 days written notice.
 However, the exception to this general rule is AB 1482, which makes it unlawful for a landlord to evict a tenant without just cause if the tenant has been there for more than a year.
 In addition, a 60-day notice of termination of residency may be required if the tenant has lived there for 1 year.

 60-Day Notice of Termination of Tenancy